 This is often a surprise to people – but consuming prebiotics are far more important for gut health than probiotics.

-When prebiotics act as fuel for the bacteria in our gut, those bacteria then go on to produce ‘post-biotics’ – or beneficial compounds that do important things for our health.
-Those post-biotics provide our gut wall the energy it needs to stay healthy, defend against bad bacteria or immune-activating compounds, act as anti-inflammatory compounds, regulate hormone production and so much more.
+When prebiotics act as fuel for the bacteria in our gut, those bacteria then go on to produce ‘post-biotics’.
+Which are beneficial compounds that do important things for our health.
+Those post-biotics provide our gut wall with the energy it needs to stay healthy.
+They also defend against bad bacteria or immune-activating compounds.
+They act as anti-inflammatory compounds, and they regulate hormone production and so much more.

-It’s also been found that when we displace prebiotic rich foods with things like animal proteins, the bacteria will use the undigested protein as fuel and instead of producing helpful post-biotics, can produce pro-inflammatory compounds.
+It’s also been found that when we displace prebiotic rich foods with things like animal proteins, the bacteria will use the undigested protein as fuel.
+So, instead of producing helpful post-biotics, the bacteria can produce pro-inflammatory compounds.

 Where can you get prebiotics in your diet?

 There is a lot of research around the topic of prebiotics emerging.
 Traditionally, we had thought only a few types of fibres acted as prebiotics.
 As our knowledge on the gut microbiota has grown, we have started to see other substances have a ‘prebiotic’ like effect on the gut microbiota.
 These are considered ‘candidate prebiotics’ and will likely move to be classified as prebiotics as more research is done.
 What I love about how our list of prebiotics is growing is – it emphasizes WHY variety is so important.
 Because different bacteria snack on different prebiotics or prebiotic candidates.

 I like to encourage my patients to get a variety of prebiotic and ‘candidate’ prebiotic foods.
 Examples of these include: